Alternative Fuel Laboratory

 - Chemical kinetic modeling and simulation.

-- Hydrogen combustion as an additive or fuel for IC engines.
+- Hydrogen combustion as an additive or fuel for internal combustion engines.